fvanroie/DscDashboard/README.md

 The dashboard is created using the [Universal Dashboard](https://ironmansoftware.com/universal-dashboard) module for PowerShell.
 You need to have this module installed on the server hosting the dashboard.
-You can use either the [Community](https://www.powershellgallery.com/packages/UniversalDashboard.Community/) or the [Full edition](https://www.powershellgallery.com/packages/UniversalDashboard/), depending on your usage and license requirement.
+You can use either the [Community](https://www.powershellgallery.com/packages/UniversalDashboard.Community/) or the [Full edition](https://www.powershellgallery.com/packages/UniversalDashboard/) depending on your usage and license requirements.

-## Optional
+### Optional

-### IIS with websockets enabled
+#### IIS with websockets enabled

 The Universal Dashboard can run directly from PowerShell but it is recommended to host the site in IIS.
 The DSCService already has a dependancy on IIS.
 Also, Websockets needs to be installed and enabled in IIS for the dashboard to work properly.

-Alternatively there is a Docker container that has all the components installed to connect to a SQL Server hosting the DSC database.
+Alternatively there is a Docker container that has all the components installed to run the DscDashboard and connect to a SQL Server hosting the DSC database.

 ## Synopsis